flarnrules/CSS-Foundations/CSS-Notes.md

 > Always use a generic font family as the 'font of last resort'.
 Also if a font is more than one word, it needs to be in quotes to work!
 >

 `font-size` affects the size of the font.
 You can say stuff like: 22px, 12px, 30px.
+The default `font-size` appears to be around 16px.

 `font-weight` affects the boldness of text.
 Assuming that the font supports the specified weight.
 We can use a keyword like `bold` or numeric values beteen 1 and 1000, usually in increments between 100 and 900.
 Based on a quick test, Bold 100 through bold 500 is pretty much the same.
 Big change at bold 600.

+`text-align` will align text horizontally within an element.
+You can use the common keywords in word processors as a value for this property, such as: `text-align: center`.

+### Image Height and Width